productsprint/Recommended-Checkpoints/README.md

 # Recommended-Checkpoints

-## Problem Identification: The Foundation of Your Startup
+## Problem Identification: The Foundation of Your Product

 ### Why It Matters